-Don’t get us wrong, we love St Kilda beach, but we don’t love sharing it with 10,000 of our closest friends and faeces, which is why we’ve compiled a list of all our fave secret beaches where it’ll just be you and the beautiful ocean
+Don’t get us wrong, we love St Kilda beach, but we don’t love sharing it with 10,000 other summer revellers, which is why we’ve compiled a list of all our fave secret beaches where it’ll just be you and the beautiful ocean

-and the truckloads of people we’ll send there with this article hahaha.
+and the truckloads of people we’ll send there with this article.

 Half Moon Bay

 You won’t be shocked by the name of this bay, but you will be shocked by its beauty.
 Primarily a boating site, this beach itself remains relatively untouched.

 It’s great for swimming in the southern corner, great for surfing by the northern bars, fab for fishing off the pier and good for a frolic on the sand via access on the Southern Corner.

 Hit the Surf Coast for this hidden gem.
 Just between Torquay and Anglesea, this little number is a wild stretch of beach that is almost untouched by the human foot.

 It’s accessible via the Surf Coast Walk from Point Addis to Anglesea and definitely worth the trip.

 Just west of Barwon Heads, this hot little stretch of sand has rockpools, off-lead areas for your dog and some delicious ocean water ripe for swimming in.